Jerusalem violence leads to Hamas rockets on Israel, nine dead in Gaza | Law-Order

 "We had multiple events of rockets fired by Gaza terrorists falling short.
 This might be the same," Conricus said.
 Along the fortified Gaza-Israeli border, a Palestinian anti-tank missile fired from the tiny coastal territory struck a civilian vehicle, injuring one Israeli, he said.

-Hamas and the smaller Islamic Jihad militant grup claimed responsibilty for the rocket attacks.
+Hamas and the smaller Islamic Jihad militant group claimed responsibility for the rocket attacks.
 "This is a message the enemy should understand well," said Abu Ubaida, a spokesman for Hamas's armed wing.

-VIOLENCE AROUND AL AQSA MOSQUE The hostilities caught Israeli Prime Minister Benjamin Netanyahu at an awkward time, as opponents negotiate the formation of a governing coalition to unseat him after an inconclusive March 23 election.
+VIOLENCE AROUND AL AQSA MOSQUE The hostilities caught Netanyahu at an awkward time, as opponents negotiate the formation of a governing coalition to unseat him after an inconclusive March 23 election.

 For Hamas, some commentators said, its challenge to Israel was a sign to Palestinians, whose own elections have been postponed by President Mahmoud Abbas, that it was now calling the shots in holding Israel accountable for events in Jerusalem.
 Recent clashes in Jerusalem have raised international concern about wider conflict, and the White House called on Israel to ensure calm during "Jerusalem Day" .